Isobel Miller Kuhn: Education and preparation for missionary work

+Application to China Inland Mission

-Once graduated, Kuhn applied to the China Inland Mission, but was rejected at first because of a character reference which gave a negative report.
-But after further review and almost a two-year wait - which included both a delay until the "foreign uprising of 1927" cooled down and her mission's ordering a six-month delay, including one month of complete bed rest because of previous overwork - her desire to become a missionary was fulfilled, and she sailed for China.
+Once graduated, Kuhn applied to the China Inland Mission, but was rejected at first because of a negative character reference.
+But after further review and almost a two-year wait - which included both a delay until the "foreign uprising of 1927" cooled down (likely the Nanchang Uprising and Nanking incident of 1927) and an additional six-month delay ordered by the mission due to Kuhn's previous overwork and health status - Kuhn left for China.